dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 1. Order matters: Processing steps are applied in the order they are listed.
 Be mindful of the sequence, especially when combining `map` and `filter`.
 2. Function definition: Define your filter and map functions separately for clarity and reuse.
 3. Use `filter` to exclude records early in the process to reduce the amount of data that needs to be processed.
-4. Combine consecutive `map` steps into a single function for better performance.
+4. Combine consecutive `map` steps into a single function for faster execution.
 :::

 ## Incremental loading